mbbill/udp_tunnel/README.md

  - Anti protocol detection, no plan text negotiation and every packet is encrypted.

 # Note
- - It cannot go cross NAT for the moment.
+ - It cannot go across NAT for the moment.

 # Usage
  - Server: